 This Moroccan spice mixture calls for six ground spices: Ginger, White Pepper, Coriander, Turmeric, Allspice, and Cinnamon.
 You can use each of these spices for many other recipes and mixtures, so go ahead and invest in a good bottle of each.

-If you know you’ll use it all up, you can make a large batch of the spice mixture and store it in an airtight spice jar.
+If you know you’ll use it all up, you can make a large batch of the spice mixture and store it in one of these SimpleHouseware 12 Square Spice Bottles (4oz) w/label Set.

 Otherwise, just make enough to season the recipe you’re making it for.
-I’ll be sharing a recipe for Slow Cooked Moroccan Chicken in a few days, so keep this spice mix recipe handy!
+If you need a Moroccan spice recipe to try this mix on, check out this Slow Cooked Moroccan Apricot Chicken recipe!

 - 1 teaspoon ground ginger